katsojuna/itcmon/README.md

 # Interoperable Train Control Monitoring software v0.7

+Also see <https://github.com/katsojuna/itcwatch> for the ITC Watch program.

 Updates since v0.6:
   - mcr will pick lowest possible sampling rate depending on the range of channels/frequencies configured
   - updates to i2a packets sent to atcsmon